Food deserts in the United States: Youth education

 In impoverished urban neighborhoods with a majority demographic of people of color, students who attend public school are less likely to have access to learning in social and physical environments outside of school.
 The extent of political or technical education in school gardens is contingent on the type of schooling, also contributing to the differences in the outcomes of civic and/or community engagement.

-Effects from climate change

-Climate change is one of the leading factors to food scarcity and food insecurity worldwide.
-Factors such as droughts, storms, and the lack of forestry damage farming ecosystems, which further lead to rising food prices.
-Historically redlined communities are usually associated with a lack of tree coverage and damage to existing forests.
-As such, redlined communities are disproportionately affected by climate change and more likely to become food deserts.
-Studies have shown that low-income urban communities in the U.S. have health outcomes more similar to those in less developed countries than to the general population of the U.S, with climate directly contributing these disparities.